 Four 1-credit practicum experiences precede the culminating internship.
 During each experience, the student is expected to develop specific skills relative to the associated coursework (e.g., data-based decision making based on standardized and curriculum-based assessment, behavioral assessment, and consultation) in the field under the supervision of the course instructor.
 Under supervision of the course instructor, the student is expected to locate sites and subjects and seek the approval of the site, individual and/or guardian.
 The course instructor will provide assistance in this process as needed.

-Typically, practicum experiences need to extend beyond the semester of registration.
+At times, practicum experiences may extend beyond the semester of registration.
 A grade of “S” will be used to denote satisfactory progress until all fieldwork requirements are met.
 Fieldwork and projects must be completed within 6 weeks of the close of the semester.
 All three 1-credit practicum experiences also must be finished with a minimum grade of “B” prior to registering for internship.

 This is a culminating experience consisting of 1200-clock hours.
 The internship occurs on a full-time basis over a period of one year or on a part-time basis over two consecutive years.
 Interns are expected to perform all of the roles and functions of a professional school psychologist.
 As the intern progresses in the experience, greater levels of independence in practice are expected.
 Internship sites are selected in conjunction with Program faculty.